-14.9 Safe and Vault Combinations Page 2 of 2
+14.9 Safe and Vault Combinations

-Policy Name: Stone Fort Museum Collections Policy Number: 5.17 Is this policy new, being reviewed/revised, or deleted?
-Review/Revise Date of last revision, if applicable: 10/28/2019 Unit(s) Responsible for Policy Implementation: Provost and Executive Vice President for Academic Affairs Purpose of Policy (what does it do): This policy provides the guidelines on the way collections are added to the stone fort museum.
-Reason for the addition, revision, or deletion (check all that apply): Scheduled Review Change in law Response to audit finding ☐ Internal Review ☐ Other, please explain: Please complete the appropriate section: Specific rationale for new policy: N/A Specific rationale for each substantive revision: No changes.
-Specific rationale for deletion of policy: N/A Additional Comments: Reviewers: Academic Affairs Policy Committee Lorenzo Smith, Provost and Executive Vice President for Academic Affairs Damon Derrick, General Counsel
+Policy Name: Stone Fort Museum Collection ctions Policy Number: 5.17 Is this policy new, being reviewed/revis sed, or deleted?
+Review/Revise Date of last revision, if applicable: 10/2 28/2019 Unit(s) Responsible for Policy Imple Academic Affairs mentation: Prove ost and Executive Vice President for Purpose of Policy (what does it do): The are added to the stone fort museum. nis policy provide s the guidelines on the way collections Reason for the addition, revision, or de eletion (check all Change in law that apply): Response to audit finding ☐ Internal Review ☐ Other, please expl lain: Please complete the appropriate section: Specific rationale for new policy: N/A Specific rationale for each substantive revision: No char nges.
+Specific rationale for deletion of policy : N/A Additional Comments: Reviewers: Academic Affairs Policy Committee Lorenzo Smith, Provost and Executive V Damon Derrick, General Counsel ice President for A Academic Affairs